leojackson/PsLogLite/docs/functions/Get-LogPath.md

 ```

 ## Description
-The `Get-LogPath` function returns the current log file path of the module.
+The `#!powershell Get-LogPath` function returns the current log file path of the module.
 This is stored in a script variable to prevent tampering mid-execution, so this function is the only method by which the variable can be safely retrieved outside the module scope.

 ## Examples